BluCrane/OmniMACS/_posts/2015-03-03-your-website-is-virtual-real-estate.md

 <li><span class="cat">scalability</span> - can your site adapt effortlessly to increased demand and traffic?</li>
 </ul>

-<p>The above questions can be addressed with a combination of time, money and expertise.
-Resources that many individuals and businesses may not necessarily possess in abundance.
+<p>The vast majority of business websites in South Africa do not deliver on most of the above minimum expectations.
+That means a huge opportunity for those business owners who are prepared to invest in their digital footprint: websites, social media, etc.</p>
-OmniM*A*C*S aims to solve that by providing flexible, high quality and affordable websites that fit the purpose of your business, brand or project.</p>
+<p>OmniMACS is uniquely qualified to supercharge your digital footprint with powerful, but affordable websites and superior content that will enhance your business, brand or project.</p>

+<p><a href="http://omnimacs.co.za#contact">Contact us for a free quotation.</a></p>
+<p><a href="http://omnimacs.co.za#market">Find out about all our services.</a></p>